 NOCC SUPPLY CHAIN RISKS (to Human Rights) MITIGATION Building a vessel at a shipyard Shipyard labor and suppliers: Risks related to labor rights.
-No vessels on order now. , and the second High opportunity to influence through selection of yard and Suppliers Code of Conduct.
-NOCC will have own site team at yard.
+Two vessels ordered from CIMC Raffles in China in 2023 and one in 2024.
+Construction commence in 2024.
+NOCC included Suppliers Code of Conduct in the Shipbuilder Contract.
+NOCC have appointed owner's site team at yard looking after the construction process including labor health- and security issues.
+High opportunity to influence through selection of yard and Suppliers Code of Conduct.
 Technical management; crewing and maintenance Employment of crews from high risk countries.
 Dangerous work onboard.
 All vessels outsourced to external technical managers.
 High opportunity to influence through selection of quality technical managers with proven records, policies and routines.
-Operation of vessels Incidents in operation with human consequences No "Lost Time Injuries" (0 LTI) in 2022.
+Operation of vessels Incidents in operation with human consequences No "Lost Time Injuries" (0 LTI) in 2024.
 High opportunity to influence through selection of quality technical managers who put resources in training and learning (incident reporting).
-Docking of vessels for periodical maintenance Shipyard labor and suppliers labor: Risks related to labor rights.
-The complexity of dry docking and Two vessels docked in 2022 for periodical maintenance. repairs makes it difficult to get a satisfactory overview of the whole value Dockings are managed by Technical Manager. chain.
-High opportunity to influence through selection of yard and Suppliers Code of Conduct.
+Docking of vessels for periodical maintenance Shipyard labor and suppliers' labor: Risks related to labor rights.
+One vessel docked in 2024.
+The complexity of dry docking and repairs makes it difficult to get a satisfactory overview of the whole value chain.
+Dockings are managed by Technical Manager.
+High opportunity to influence through selection of yard and Suppliers Code of Conduct required by Technical Manager who carry out supplier due diligence and approve shipyards to be used for dockings.
 Technical Manager and NOCC are on site and monitor dockings.
 Supplies to vessels; fuel and supplies Health and safety of suppliers and labor conditions in supplier's production.
 Supplies to vessels directed by charterers.
 Opportunity to influence through selection of charterers and Suppliers Code of Conduct Chartering out to PCTC Operators wo direct the vessel to load and discharge Operations with dangerous cargo or in dangerous areas.
 Good opportunities to influence through selection of charter and regulations in charter parties.
 This is regulated in charter parties which limits types of cargo and areas, e.g. war risk areas or sanctioned countries.
-Vessel recycling Recycling yard labor - dangerous work place.
+Vessel recycling Recycling yard labor - dangerous workplace.
 No vessels recycled recently nor expected recycling.
 NOCC policy is to recycle in accordance with the Hongkong Recycling convention.
 High opportunity to influence through selection of recycling yard.

-NOCC AS has two employees in Oslo working under Norwegian employment regulations; No risks identified in relation to human rights nor working conditions.
+NOCC AS has three employees in Oslo working under Norwegian employment regulations; No risks identified in relation to human rights nor working conditions.